Grace in the ordinary, brought to life.

 History that is little, and growing.

-A self-taught painter, I became interested in art in 2002, after receiving a B.A. in Corporate Communications.
-I began painting scenes in oil and acrylic.
-In 2011, I was blessed to encounter New England artist Maddi Alana, who, during a private workshop, inspired me to venture into the largely unpredictable and fussy (yet, freeing) land of watercolor.
-I completed my first work of sacred art in 2012, portraying Jesus as the Good Shepherd in a watercolor painting coated with high-gloss resin.
+A self-taught painter, Lisa Marie Campo became interested in art just after receiving a B.A. in Corporate Communications in 2002, when she began painting scenes in oil and acrylic.
+She is blessed to have encountered New England artist Maddi Alana, who, during a private workshop, inspired Lisa to venture into the largely unpredictable and fussy (yet, freeing) land of watercolor.
+Artwork was largely a side-hobby, and she earned an MBA in Finance from Villanova University in 2008.
+Lisa continued to paint in watercolor and gouache, with an occasional oil.
+She completed her first work of sacred art in 2012, portraying Jesus as the Good Shepherd in a watercolor painting coated with high-gloss resin.

-While working full-time in marketing, I received an MBA in Finance.
-After layoffs in 2023, I continued to produce art, but with a focus on photography and film-making for close to a year, co-directing and producing several films, including a 75-minute documentary entitled Lead, Kindly Light.
-On Easter Sunday 2023, my parents surprised me with the gift of a pastel workshop.
-Unbeknownst to them at the time, God had made it clear to me in prayer that He wanted me to resume painting, but in soft pastel – which, ironically, I had intentionally avoided for more than 20 years (…due to fearing dust with cadmium.
+After a 22-year career in strategic marketing, Lisa continued to produce art following a major layoff, but with a focus on photography and film-making for close to a year, co-directing and producing several films, including a 75-minute documentary entitled Lead, Kindly Light.
+Then, on Easter Sunday 2023, Lisa’s parents surprised her with the gift of a pastel workshop.
+Unbeknownst to them at the time, God had made it clear to her in prayer that He wanted her to resume painting, but in soft pastel – which, ironically, she had avoided for more than 20 years (…due to fearing dust with cadmium.
 Really.)

 VIDEO: plein air painting at Spring Lake

-These moments of grace congealed, and I dove right into the beautiful mess that is full of resolute trust, intentional focus, blessed spontaneity, and copious amounts of brilliantly colored pastel dust.
-I opened The Acquired Palette in October 2023, focusing on soft pastel works.
+These moments of grace congealed, and Lisa dove right into the beautiful mess that is full of resolute trust, intentional focus, blessed spontaneity, and copious amounts of brilliantly colored pastel dust.
+She opened The Acquired Palette in October 2023, focusing on soft pastel works.
+In February 2024, Lisa began to study under the acclaimed Alain Picard, a Master Pastelist known for his painterly style, expressive portraits, and bold landscapes.
+She is a member of Cultivate, a vibrant cohort of pastel artists that studies with Picard and engages in critiques.

-I was juried into the Pastel Society of America (PSA) in July 2024, and am also a member of the Philadelphia Pastel Society, part of the International Association of Pastel Societies (IAPS).
-I am also a member of Cultivate, a vibrant online artist community that studies with the acclaimed pastel artist Alain Picard.
+Lisa was juried into the Pastel Society of America (PSA), and is also a member of the Philadelphia Pastel Society, part of the International Association of Pastel Societies (IAPS).

-I am currently taking private commissions.
-I continue to photograph and reference moments of grace – leading to sacred art, portraits of humanity, and landscapes of God’s creation.
+She is currently accepting private commissions and now offers, in addition to original art and giclee prints, art-inspired products.
+She continues to photograph and reference moments of grace in the ordinary– leading to sacred art, portraits of humanity, and landscapes of God’s creation.

 The Holy Spirit, “the Breath” (ruah), is the One referred to already in the Book of Genesis: “The earth was without form and void, and darkness was on the face of the deep; and the Spirit of God was moving over the face of the waters” (1:2).
 What affinity between the words “breath - breathing” and “inspiration”!
 The Spirit is the mysterious Artist of the universe....Every genuine inspiration...contains some tremor of that “breath” with which the Creator Spirit suffused the work of creation from the very beginning.
 Overseeing the mysterious laws governing the universe, the divine breath of the Creator Spirit reaches out to human genius and stirs its creative power.
 He touches it with a kind of inner illumination which brings together the sense of the good and the beautiful, and he awakens energies of mind and heart which enable it to conceive an idea and give it form in a work of art.
 It is right then to speak, even if only analogically, of “moments of grace”, because the human being is able to experience in some way the Absolute who is utterly beyond.